glotzerlab/signac-docs/docs/source/recipes.rst

 .. tip::

-   If each machine will be running different operations, then only decorating those operations will also ensure you only run a given operation on the 'right' machine.
+   Sometimes, a machine should only run certain operations.
+To specify that an operation should only run on certain machines, only decorate the operation with the groups for the 'right' machine(s).

 .. tip::

    To test operations with a small interactive job, a 'test' group can be used to ensure that the operations do not try to run on multiple cores or GPUs.